The absorbent mind

-What is the Absorbent Mind?
+What is the absorbent mind?

-Why is it important?
+Why does it matter?

 How to apply it at home